WPgenWeakest Precondition Generator

 | trm_if v0 t1 t2 ⇒ ..

-wpgen t Q ==> wp t Q This entailment asserts in particular that, if we are able to establish a statement of the form H ==> wpgen t Q, then we can derive from it H ==> wp t Q. The latter is also equivalent to triple t H Q. Thus, wpgen can be viewed as a practical tool to establish triples.
+wpgen t Q ==> wp t Q This entailment asserts in particular that, if we are able to establish a statement of the form H ==> wpgen t Q, then we can derive H ==> wp t Q from it.
+The latter is also equivalent to triple t H Q. Thus, wpgen can be viewed as a practical tool for establishing triples.

 Definition of wpgen for Values